This article may be sponsored or include a provided product or affiliate link. See the footer and Affiliate Disclaimer for full details.

 One thing you would like to change about Sydney?

 The crowds: Sydney is a fabulous city but word has got out.
 Public events like the New Year’s Eve Fireworks are really crowded.

 David and Lyn live in Sydney and write The Travelling Lindfields travel blog.
-They like road tripping, cycling and dipping their toes in history and culture.
-Come travelling with them and they’ll show you how it’s done.
-Find them on Facebook, Twitter, Google+ and Pinterest.
+They like road tripping, cycling, and dipping their toes in history and culture.
+Come traveling with them and they’ll show you how it’s done.
+Find them on Facebook, Twitter, and Pinterest.